The Service Recovery Paradox

 Example of the Service Recovery Paradox in Action

-That is the Service Recovery Paradox.
+That is the Service Recovery Paradox in action.

 The Science Behind the Service Recovery Paradox

-What happened in my case wasn't luck or magic.
+What happened in this case wasn't luck or magic.
 The Service Recovery Paradox is a combination of scientific concepts that have been deeply explored at universities like Stanford, Yale, and Harvard.
 Not all of these concepts will apply in each service failure situation, but the more of these that are in play, the greater the chance of the paradox effect happening.

 Science of the service recovery paradox